 - David M Fleischer, MD

 David M Fleischer, MD

 - Children's Hospital Colorado

 - University of Colorado Denver School of Medicine

 Studies support the existence of a critical time early in infancy during which the genetically predisposed atopic infant is at higher risk for developing allergic sensitization .
 Thus, dietary interventions in the first years of life have been analyzed for their effects on the prevalence of allergic disease including food allergy .
-Both American and European expert committee guidelines recommend that solid food be introduced between four to six months of age in all infants [3-6].
+Both American and European allergy expert committee guidelines recommend that solid foods be introduced between four to six months of age in all infants [3-6].
+Other organizations have also concluded that complementary foods may be safely introduced between four and six months of age [7-9], although many still recommend or prefer exclusive breastfeeding for the first six months of life [8,10-13].
 Recommendations regarding when to introduce highly allergenic foods, particularly in high-risk infants, have shifted over time.